Table of Contents

 Where Most DIY Fleshlight Ideas Go Wrong

-- Using materials that are rough, rigid, or awkwardly shaped
+- Using materials that are rough or rigid.

-- Making the setup too tight and mistaking pressure for comfort
+- Making the setup too tight, mistaking pressure for comfort.

-- Choosing something messy that becomes annoying to clean
+- Choosing messy materials that are annoying to clean.

 |---|---|---|